-In this work, we investigate the imprints of PBH-seeded galaxies on the global 21-cm signal.
-We start with a simple semi-analytical model for star-forming (SF) galaxies, consistent with recent observations of the high-redshift Universe, and add the contribution of the PBH-seeded systems to determine the impact of these exotic objects on the 21-cm signal.
-While similar in spirit to \cite{Nelander2025}, our model employs a more fundamental model for the PBH-seeded systems based on \cite{dayal2025_PBH}.
+In this work, we investigated the imprints of PBH-seeded galaxies on the global 21 cm signal.
+We began with a simple semi-analytical model for SF galaxies, consistent with recent observations of the high-redshift Universe, and added the contribution of the PBH-seeded systems to determine the impact of these exotic objects on the 21 cm signal.
+While similar in spirit to \cite{Nelander2025}, our approach employs a more fundamental model for the PBH-seeded systems based on \cite{dayal2025_PBH}.
 Furthermore, the PBH model is consistent with the existing cosmological and astrophysical constraints.

-This question is timely, given ongoing and planned experiments targeting the global 21-cm signal, including SARAS-3 \citep{Saras_22}, the Large-Aperture Experiment to Detect the Dark Ages (LEDA; \citealt{Greenhill_2012}), SCI-HI \citep{Voytek_2014}, the Broadband Instrument for Global Hydrogen Reionisation Signal (BIGHORNS; \citealt{Sokolowski_2015}), the Radio Experiment for the Analysis of Cosmic Hydrogen (REACH; \citealt{Reach_22}), and the Cosmic Twilight Polarimeter (CTP; \citealt{Nahn_2018}).
+This question is timely, given such ongoing and planned experiments targeting the global 21 cm signal as SARAS-3 \citep{Saras_22}, the Large-Aperture Experiment to Detect the Dark Ages (LEDA; \citealt{Greenhill_2012}), SCI-HI \citep{Voytek_2014}, the Broadband Instrument for Global Hydrogen Reionisation Signal (BIGHORNS; \citealt{Sokolowski_2015}), the Radio Experiment for the Analysis of Cosmic Hydrogen (REACH; \citealt{Reach_22}), and the Cosmic Twilight Polarimeter (CTP; \citealt{Nahn_2018}).
 Throughout this paper, we adopt a Lambda cold dark matter ($\Lambda$CDM) model with dark energy, dark matter, and baryonic densities in units of the critical density: $\Omega_{\Lambda} = 0.685$, $\Omega_m = 0.315$, and $\Omega_b = 0.049$, respectively.
 We use a Hubble constant $H_{0} = 100 h \, \rm{km\, s^{-1}\, Mpc^{-1}}$ with $h=0.67$, spectral index $n_s = 0.96$, and normalisation $\sigma_8 = 0.81$ \citep{Planck_20}.